Below you can read about some of my doctoral advisees, past and present.

 Dr. Juhyun Do’s (2017) dissertation ‘EFL Teaching on the Ground: A Case Study of Primary EFL Classroom in Korea’ examined how 5th grade EFL learners learn and use English in the primary EFL classroom in the complex sociocultural context of Korea.
-She is currently teaching English in Korea.
+She teaches English at Jangdong Elementary School.
 Her research interests include language socialization, in particular in EFL settings, English language education in a global perspective, and NES/NNES teacher identity development.

-Dr. Yao-Feng Huang (2013) is Chair of the Department of Applied Foreign Languages at Tajen University in Taiwan.
+Dr. Yao-Feng Huang (2013) is Associate Professor in the Department of Applied Foreign Languages at Cheng Shiu University (Taiwan).
 In his dissertation ‘The Effects of Two Methods on Training EFL University Students in Taiwan to Identify Three Non-Native Phonemic Contrasts’, he investigated and compared the effects of different types of perceptual training on university-level EFL students in Taiwan.
 (Yao-Feng is holding an emu chick in this photo.)

 Dr. Eun Jeong (Esther) Lee (2013) is Assistant Dean of International Extensive Programs at the California State University, San Bernardino.
 In her dissertation ‘The relationships between corrective feedback, affect, and oral English improvement among advanced ESL students in a Spoken English course’, she examined the interaction of teachers’ oral corrective feedback with learners’ affective variables and prior ESL classroom experiences.